Sam Houston Area Council

 Dear Friends,

-All these successes were made possible through the generous gifts of time, talent, and treasure of thousands of volunteers and donors.
-Thanks to your support and commitment to Scouting, we continue to lead youth to life-long values, service, and achievement.
+All these successes were made possible by tireless effort from nearly 10,000 volunteers.
+Thanks to your support and to their commitment to Scouting, we continue to lead youth to life-long values and a commitment to service and achievement throughout our diverse community.

 Chair of the Board |